 People get dental implants for a variety of different reasons.
 With these types of artificial teeth, a metal post or frame is surgically positioned under the gums.
 Once this frame has been put in place, fake teeth are then mounted onto it.
 Being fused into the jaw, many get dental implants as they offer a lot of stable support.
 This is useful particularly with speaking and eating, giving users confidence that their artificial teeth won’t fall out of place.
 This structure also makes the implants feel quite natural, being permanently fixed into the mouth.

 Although dental implants do come with benefits, they do also have a few drawbacks.
-These types of implants are typically more expensive than other teeth replacement methods, meaning some people might not be able to afford them.
+These types of implants are typically more expensive than other teeth replacement methods, meaning some people might not be able to afford them, with some people turning to the likes of short term loans to pay for them.
 When considering these types of artificial teeth, it is also important to understand all the procedures that could come with it.

 If you don’t have an adequate amount of bone for the implant, you might not be able to go through with the procedure.
 Whilst those with this issue can get a bone graft for the implants, this is incredibly invasive and will require a recovery period.
 Even for those who don’t need bone grafting, the surgery for dental implants is still quite invasive when compared to getting dentures, and will usually require stitches.